bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 These events work for both the component and directive versions of popover.

-Note the **trigger element** must exist in the DOM and be in a visible state in order for the popover to be enabled or disabled.
+Note the **trigger element** must exist in the DOM in order for the popover to be enabled or disabled.

 ## Accessibility
 Popovers, in their current implementation, are not overly accessible when used as interactive components.
-Content may not be activly read to screen reader users, and the popover markup not be located close to the trigger element in the DOM (as popovers usually get appended to the end of `<body>`).
+Content may not be actively read to screen reader users, and the popover markup might not be located close to the trigger element in the DOM (as popovers usually get appended to the end of `<body>`).

 When using popovers as interactive component, you should transfer focus into the